RisenCrypto/RisenCrypto.github.io/_posts/2022-9-9-CofactorClearing.md

 Below is a sage program which takes all possible values of $a$ & scalar multiplies it by $8$.
 And you can see that after doing this, the output is always an element of the prime order subgroup.

-$djb$ uses a related method for $Curve25519$ - the lower 3 bits of the private key/scalar is cleared before use.
+As we saw at the beginning of the post DJB uses something similar for $Curve25519$ - the lower 3 bits of the private key/scalar is cleared before use.
 Any element with $3$ least significant bits as $0$ is a multiple of $8$ & nothing is leaked by the small subgroup attack.

 ## Torsion safe cofactor clearing